-The Scholastic Writing & Art Awards are the nation’s longest-running and most prestigious recognition program for creative teens.
-Winning an award, especially at the national level, not only highlights your talent and dedication but can also give your college applications a strong boost.
+The Scholastic Art and Writing Awards is the nation’s longest-running and most prestigious recognition program for creative teens.
+Winning an award, especially at the national level, not only highlights your talent and dedication but also gives your college applications a boost!

-For more than 25 years, Fairfax County Public Schools (FCPS) has served as the regional affiliate for the Scholastic Art Awards.
-FCPS has gone above and beyond to support young artists in our community, hosting annual regional award ceremonies and exhibitions that recognized creativity from students of all backgrounds: public, private, and homeschooled alike.
+For more than 25 years, Fairfax County Public Schools (FCPS) served as the regional affiliate for the Scholastic Art Awards.
+As such, all students in Fairfax County were able to compete in a focused pool of Fairfax submissions.
+FCPS has gone above and beyond to support young artists in our community.
+Every year they hosted annual regional award ceremonies and exhibitions which recognized creativity from students of all educational backgrounds: public, private, and homeschooled alike.

-In addition to celebrating students, FCPS assembled a panel of 18 professional judges from diverse fields each year, and even rotated in new specialists to ensure fresh perspectives.
+In addition to celebrating student work, FCPS assembled a panel of 18 professional judges from diverse fields each year and even rotated in new specialist judges to ensure fresh and fair perspectives.
 They also set the submission deadlines as late as possible to give students more time to refine their work.
 As a member of the Fairfax community, DigiKidz Academy deeply appreciates the tremendous effort FCPS has made to support and encourage our young artists.
+If you have or are a young artist who'd like a dedicated place to develop and hone digital art and creative skills, don't hesitate to contact us!

 Beginning in 2026, FCPS will no longer serve as the regional affiliate for the Scholastic Art Awards.
 If you’re planning to participate, here are the key updates you need to know:

-• New Region: When you enter your ZIP code on the Scholastic Awards website, your region will now be “Region-at-Large East Art” instead of “Fairfax Region.”
+- New Region: When you enter your ZIP code on the Scholastic Awards website, your region will now be “Region-at-Large East Art” instead of “Fairfax Region.”
+This puts all Fairfax county students into a larger pool of applicants.

-Although the structure is changing, one important detail remains: the percentage of award winners will stay the same.
+Although the Fairfax region is not as focused, one important detail remains: the percentage of award winners will stay the same.
 You’ll be entering a larger pool of submissions, but your chances of recognition remain equal.

 When it comes to learning any type of skill, there’s an overwhelming amount of options these days.
 One of the decisions you have to make is whether in-person or virtual learning is the right choice.
 If you’re looking into digital art classes, we can’t recommend in-person learning enough!